Bio coming soon!

 Nikulas J. Wood, Senior Vice President – CCUS, joined Denbury in 2005 and has more than 15 years of experience in the energy industry.
 Prior to being named Senior Vice President in April 2021, Mr. Wood served as Vice President – Rocky Mountain Region.
 During his tenure at Denbury, Mr. Wood has served in progressive roles across the organization, including leadership positions in Operations, Acquisitions & Divestitures, Corporate Planning, and most recently in Development Design.
 Mr. Wood earned his Bachelor of Science in Industrial Engineering from Purdue University and his Master of Business Administration from Southern Methodist University.

-Nick Woodruff joined RBC Richardson Barr in 2013 and has more than 10 years of investment banking and industry experience devoted exclusively to the energy industry.
-Mr. Woodruff’s primary focus at RBC is leading asset divestitures, corporate level acquisitions, and strategic advisory assignments for clients in the upstream sector.
+Nick Woodruff joined RBC Capital Markets in 2013 and has more than 15 years of investment banking and industry experience devoted exclusively to the energy industry.
+Mr. Woodruff’s primary focus at RBC is leading asset divestitures, corporate level acquisitions, and strategic advisory assignments for clients in the upstream sector along with coverage of capital market activities.
+Mr. Woodruff is a leader in RBC’s energy transition task force with a focus on carbon accounting.
 Prior to RBC, Mr. Woodruff started his career with ExxonMobil serving in a variety of engineering, planning and gas marketing roles in the U.S. Mr. Woodruff earned a B.S. in Engineering from Purdue University and an M.B.A. from Rice University.
-Mr. Woodruff has led 14 transactions in the SCOOP / STACK / MERGE since 2016 totaling over $3 billion.